beammeup8/MotifMagnifique_backend/database/README.md

 # Database

-This is a PostgreSQL database.
-To create a local instance please run the start.sh file on the computer you wish to run it on.
+This is a MariaDB database.
+To create a local instance please run the runAllSQL.bash file on the computer you wish to run it on.

 ## Requirements